 We encourage our members to grow in their areas of expertise and wish to support that growth through this scholarship.
 For example, GACE members should apply for this scholarship to aid in their completion of research projects for graduate school, attendance to professional development conferences related to their area of expertise, or obtaining a certification relevant to the field of career services and recruiting.

-The scholarships will be awarded in June 2019 and must be used by May 1, 2020.
+The scholarships will be awarded in June 2020 and must be used by May 1, 2021.QUALIFICATIONS:

 Applications will be accepted: